 Need an easy one-pan dinner recipe?
 Try this Honey Garlic Kielbasa Recipe with Potatoes and Broccoli.
 It takes less than 15 minutes to prep and then you just pop it into the oven!

 When I was talking to Carrian (Cade here, nice to see you all!) about what a busy year we have ahead of us since signing on to tour with Time Out For Women, she mentioned that she didn’t want family dinner to suffer.
 I agree with her, making the decision ahead of time that we will always sit down as a family for dinner is really important.
-We want healthy one pan dinners to make appearances too as that will help keep us full in the right ways which is why we are sharing our one pan honey garlic kielbasa with potatoes and broccoli recipe with you today!
+We want healthy one-pan dinners to make appearances too as that will help keep us full in the right ways, which is why we are sharing our sheet pan honey garlic kielbasa and potatoes with broccoli recipe with you today!

 What is Kielbasa?

 Kielbasa is a Polish sausage that’s usually flavored with garlic.
 It’s either hot or cold smoked, though today you’ll find it most often hot smoked.
 The meat is usually cured and then has garlic and spices added to it.